Barred owl

 History

-BREC's Baton Rouge Zoo was a dream of the Recreation and Parks Commission as early as 1960.
-In 1965, the taxpayers passed a millage election that provided more than three-quarters of a million dollars to build the facility.
-At that time, a Zoo Director was employed to help design and implement the plans for the Zoo.
-Matching funds were obtained from the Bureau of Outdoor Recreation.
+BREC’s Baton Rouge Zoo was first envisioned by the Recreation and Parks Commission in 1960.
+In 1965, voters approved a millage election that allocated over three-quarters of a million dollars to build the facility.
+A zoo director was hired to design and implement the plans, and matching funds were secured from the Bureau of Outdoor Recreation.

 Our Mission